graphile/starter/README.md

 1. Change the project name in `package.json`
 1. Change the project settings in `@app/config/src/index.ts`
 1. Replace the `README.md` file
+1. Add your own copyright notices to the `LICENSE.md` file
 1. Commit as you usually would
 1. [Show your appreciation with sponsorship](https://www.graphile.org/sponsor/)